thephpleague/uri-src/docs/uri/7.0/base-uri.md

 ## Instantiation

-Instantiation is done via the `BaseUri::new` named constructor which accepts string and stringable objects alike.
+Instantiation is done via the `BaseUri::from` named constructor which accepts string and stringable objects alike.
 Once instantiated you can get access to its underlying URI instance via the public method `BaseUri::uri()`. if a Psr7 implementing object was use for instantiation, the same instance will be return by the method.